Uniswap/interface/functions/README.md

 Functions will be deployed to Cloudlfare where they will be ran automatically when the appropriate route is hit.

+## Miscellaneous
+- Caching: In order to speed up webpage requests, repeated GraphQL queries will be saved and pulled using Cloudflare's Cache API.

 ## Scripts

 - `yarn start:cloud` (NODE_OPTIONS=--dns-result-order=ipv4first PORT=3001 npx wrangler pages dev --node-compat --proxy=3001 --port=3000 -- yarn start), script to start local wrangler environment